 Fixed And Variable Annuities

 Perhaps the most common terms you will come across when researching annuities are fixed and variable.
-A fixed annuity is guaranteed to maintain your investment.
-You will always maintain at least the amount of money that you yourself have put in, even in times of severe economic downturn.
-A variable annuity is usually linked to some market index.
-It can can help you to achieve higher returns, but at the cost of potentially losing some of your investment in the event that the market turns bearish.
+A fixed annuity is guaranteed to protect your money from market loss, based on the financial strength of the issuing company.
+You will always maintain at least the amount of money that you yourself have put in (minus any additional rider or benefit fees), even in times of severe economic downturn.
+A variable annuity is subject to market risk and loss, as your funds are typically invested in various investment options.
+It can help you to achieve potentially higher returns, but at the cost of possibly losing some of your investment due to market downturns.

 Single Premium And Flexible Premium Annuities